-Cardiff riots: Nine arrested disorder following boys deaths
+Cardiff riots: Nine arrested since disorder that followed boys deaths

 - Published

-Five more people have been arrested following the Ely riot, bringing the total to nine.
+Nine people have been arrested for allegedly taking part in the riot that followed the deaths of two boys in Cardiff.

-Four males, aged 16, 17, 18 and 29, were arrested in Ely and one man aged 21 was in arrested Tremorfa on Thursday morning.
+Four males, aged 16, 17, 18 and 29, were arrested in Ely and one man aged 21 was arrested in Tremorfa on Thursday morning.
 They are in custody on suspicion of riot.

 It follows four arrests following the disorder on Monday.